-An optimal utility allowance calculation method can help reduce the split incentive by lowering the UA to reflect electrification upgrades without inadvertently penalizing residents with rents that are higher than they need to be.
+An optimal UA calculation method can help reduce the split incentive by lowering the UA to reflect electrification upgrades without penalizing residents through exorbitant rents.
 Some UA calculation methods allow for lower UAs after electrification upgrades, but housing providers are not always able to use these methods.
-Possible barriers to usage include cost, time commitment and regulations from the Tax Credit Allocation Committee (TCAC) and HUD.
-To help housing providers navigate different UA options, in 2016 the Partnership published a guide that describes each option and highlights some of the issues housing providers may encounter while using each option.9

-In more recent years, housing providers have become interested in electrification, both to increase resident comfort and safety and to address climate change and pollution through building decarbonization.
+Possible barriers to usage include cost, time commitment and regulations from TCAC and HUD.
+To help housing providers navigate different UA options, in 2016 the Partnership published a guide that describes each option and highlights some of the issues housing providers may encounter while using each option.9 In more recent years, housing providers have become interested in electrification, both to increase resident comfort and safety and address climate change and pollution through building decarbonization.
 State, local and regional policies are also driving the electrification of multifamily affordable housing.
 This shift requires newer technologies, such as heat pumps for water and space heating.
 However, not all UA methods have been updated to incorporate these newer technologies.
-The key challenge is updating utility allowance policies and guidelines to incentivize electrification, without adversely affecting residents.
-Changing outdated UA policies and guidelines can help reduce the split incentive issue and decrease the financial barriers to affordable housing electrification.
+The key challenge is updating UA policies and guidelines can help reduce the split incentive and decrease the financial barriers to affordable housing electrification.

-The Summit II panel on utility allowances examined policies and guidelines relating to PHA schedules and the CUAC, as these are the two methods most frequently used by housing providers in California.
-The Partnership provided recommendations for each of these methods that address how changes to UA policies and guidelines can incentivize electrification without adversely affecting affordable housing residents.
+The Summit II panel on utility allowances examined policy and guidelines relating to PHA schedules and the CUAC, as these are the two methods most frequently used by housing providers.
+For each of these methods, the Partnership provided recommendations that address how changes to UA policies and guidelines can incentivize electrification without adversely affecting residents.